hannahscovill/study-guide-ppl/docs/groundSchoolPPL/2_aircraft_systems.md

 <details>
 	<summary><strong>8.
 What are magneto's?
 How are they connected to the rest of the ignition system?</strong></summary>

-	Self contained electrical generator units with a spinning electromagnet inside that each provide power to one of each of the two spark plugs on each cylinder, essentially allowing for one of them to run the engine if the other one fails
+    Self-contained electrical generator units with a spinning electromagnet inside that each provide power to one of each of the two spark plugs on each cylinder, essentially allowing for one of them to run the engine if the other one fails
 </details>
 <br/>